 What’s the importance of maximal strength to the endurance athlete?
 Let's consider two athletes, athlete A and athlete B. They are both seasoned runners, but athlete A becomes much stronger, relatively speaking, while athlete B stays the same in strength.
 Keeping body weight constant, it will take less effort for the stronger athlete to perform the same amount of work.
 This increases endurance through strength conservation.

 Clearly, the programming of specialized strength training can be beneficial.
 Also consider that the athlete in the case study above did almost 4 hours LESS training per week.
 This concept is known as training economy.
 Training economy is about achieving the greatest sport result with the less amount of time and energy spent in training.
 Thomas Kurz said it best in his book, Science of Sport Training:

 "Training is efficient if the highest sport result is achieved with the least expense of time and energy".

 To highlight this concept even further, research performed in Finland at the Research Institute for Olympic Sports found that replacing almost 1/3 of regular endurance training with explosive strength training not only improved strength and speed tests, but also improved aerobic capacity and running economy.

 Take a moment to consider how much of your endurance training is unnecessary and whether your time may be better spent on training your deficiencies.
+Final Words

 The purpose of this article was to provide some insight into the importance of considering alternatives to traditional endurance training.
 Integrating resistance training to built specialized strength will only compliment your endurance capacity and provide you with a more efficient training program.
 To become a complete endurance athlete, addressing deficiencies appropriately can be the difference between a season of frustration and one of personal bests.